-From Transitional Kindergarten to High School we pursue academic excellence that is centered around God’s word throughout the school.
+From Kindergarten to High School we pursue academic excellence that is centered around God’s word throughout the school.

 Our curriculum is varied and offers distinctive courses such as Culinary Arts, Mandarin Chinese and Spanish.
 In addition we offer ESL classes for our international students.